 Consideration of ways to reduce exposures (from both external and internal sources) in those locations where exposure to personnel are significant.

-Periodically reviewing operating procedures that affect radiation safety and situations where radiation exposures can be reduced.
+Periodically reviewing operating procedures that affect radiation safety and identifying situations where radiation exposures can be reduced.

-Review changes to the membership, charter, and procedures for the ALARA Committee and/or plant safety committees to determine whether changes meet the license requirements.
+Review changes to the membership, charter, and procedures for the ALARA Committee, if required, and/or plant safety committees to determine whether changes meet the license requirements.

-etermine whether meetings have been held at the required frequencies specified in the license
+If the licensee has an ALARA committee, determine whether meetings have been held at the required frequencies specified in the license or procedure(s).

-Examine the minutes of select meetings held by the plant safety committees to determine whether the committees’ agenda items are in accordance with its charter.
+Examine the minutes of select meetings held by the various plant safety committees to determine whether the committees’ agenda items are in accordance with its charter.

 Examine committee records or other records on ALARA policies to determine whether source-term surveys have been conducted and actions taken to reduce significant exposures.